 For volunteering and all associated rewards

-Now is the time to consider the last possible date for volunteer time submissions, and discuss these with your Client Success Manager before the end of the year.
+- Consider the last possible date for volunteer time submissions, and discuss these with your Client Success Manager before the end of the year.

 Volunteer time is applied against the active budget at the time the volunteer time is approved.